UNCP Percussion Studio and Ensemble Handbook/Syllabus 2014-2015

 All percussionists must be prepared to invest whatever it takes to cover and master the instruments they are studying.
 It is difficult to start placing time requirements on practice sessions, but it is safe to establish a minimum of two to four hours a day as a point of departure.

 Try breaking up your practice routine.
 For example: 1 or 2 hours in the morning before or in between classes, maybe a 1/2 hour to an hour in the afternoon and similar in the evening.
-This might help keep things fresh.
+This can help keep things fresh.

 1 pair general snare drum sticks (IP CL-1H, Cooperman, Firth, Steele)*